If you’re a cat parent, you’ve probably heard your veterinarian mention something about taurine and its role in your feline’s health.

 Signs of heart disease include weakness and reduced appetite.

 Digestive problems: Taurine is found in bile salts, which are produced in the liver and help with a cat’s digestion.
 A taurine deficiency leads to digestive problems.
+If your cat has digestive problems, consider feeding a cat food that is specially formulated to support gut health, such as Wellness CORE Digestive Health recipes.

 Pregnancy and fetal development complications: Taurine is necessary for a healthy pregnancy in cats.
 Mama cats with a taurine deficiency won’t be able to provide enough nutrition to their unborn kittens.
 After birth, kittens born to mothers with a taurine deficiency have poor and delayed growth and low birth weights.
 Also, taurine-deficient mama cats tend to have small litters.